giovannilupi/containers-training/README.md

 The `containers_overview.pdf` file provides an analysis on the containerization process.
 It highlights its main differences with respect to virtualization, explains how to create a container using the appropriate Linux kernel features and explores some relevant details of the Docker architecure.

 The `container-from-scratch` folder contains an example on how to create a rootless container using a few Linux kernel mechanisms.

+The `docker-cgroup` folder contains an example of the interaction between Docker containers and the cgroup hierarchy.